MaciejPolanski/v_mremap/README.md

 # _mremap_test.c_

 This example uses non-POSIX `mremap()` call to connect chunks of anonymous memory allocated with `mmap()` into a continues region.
-I expected this to work based on documantation avaliable.
-However `mremap()` operation 'grow' unexpectadly fails, most likley due to in-kernel representation (known as VM/VMA) of memory chunk.
+I expected this to work based on documentation available.
+However `mremap()` operation 'grow' unexpectedly fails, most likley due to in-kernel representation (known as VM/VMA) of memory chunk.

-Alghorithm is as follows:
+Algorithm is as follows:
 - Having memory A and B, grow A to (A+B) size _(possible move of A)_
 - Move B to the newly added space of A
 - Having also memory C, grow A to (A + B + C) size _(This step fails: `EFAULT 14 Bad address`)_
 - Move C to newly added part of A

-As 'grow' call works for a first time but second fails, I conclude that problem is that in second call memory is constructed from two separete in-kernel regions and `mremap` cannot handle such parameters.
+Since 'grow' call works the first time but dosen't work the second time, I conclude that problem is that in second call memory is constructed from two separete in-kernel regions and `mremap` cannot handle such parameter.

 Such diagnosis may have some support in the kernel comments, however I am not sure how to interpret `mm/mremap.c: mremap_to()`:
 ```